KurumiZph/KurumiZph/README.md

 ## **💻 Experience**
 <a href="https://github.com/KurumiZph"><img align="right" width="100" src="./images/mahiro_cry.png"></a>
-I'm currently studying CSE at [Chitkara University PB](https://www.chitkara.edu.in/).
-The course is almost done, and I am still learning.
+I'm currently doing... nothing, but I am still learning.
 I don't have anything special, but I hope to be able to change that in the future.

 ## **📊 Github Stats**